 When I tell people we visited Zanzibar and shared my photo’s with my friends on Facebook they only see the “tourist side of Zanzibar Island“.
 I also thought it was a tiny island but was really surprised by its size.

 It is a beautiful Island, but here are some pictures of Zanzibar you will not see on the tourist info pages.
 I loved all of it and found the people to be very friendly and helpful, especially in the smaller villages.
 Learn a bit of Swahili and you will find them even more friendly.
 There are no shopping malls or fast food outlets.
+If you want to eat the local food then see where there are many people buying food and the food has not been standing in the sun all day.
+Most of the tourist restaurants also serve local dishes that are perfectly safe to eat.
+No matter where you go this is always a personal choice.
+I love trying out local dishes and thankfully have a fairly strong resistance to the tummy bug.
+I would however drink bottled water or at least boil the water first.
+We loved all the fresh fruit and veg available along the roadside.

 I am not sure how my daughter learned to drive here… that is a bit of a nightmare as there don’t seem to be any road-rules and let’s not mention all the potholes.
 Many of the locals ride on scooters or bicycles and don’t wear helmets.
 I could spend an entire day taking photo’s of the different cyclists with their goods 🙂